Vikram Dev

-Maharajah Vikram Dev I or Vikram Dev was the king of Jeypore kingdom from 1758 to 1781.
-He was born in the Suryavansh Shankara Dynasty that ruled the region since 1443.
-He succeeded his brother Maharaja Lal Krishna Dev in a military coup in what is described as a critical period when the kingdom was under attack from all directions.
-The king battled and protected his kingdom from the French East India Company in Malkangiri, Marathas in Umerkote belt and the East India Company - Pusapati alliance in Jeypore and Rayagada.
+Vikram Dev I or Vikram Dev was the ruler of Jeypore from 1758 to 1781.
+He succeeded his brother Lal Krishna Dev.
 He retransferred the capital from Narayanapatna to Jeypore which had been deserted from the time of Balaram Dev in 1711.
 In the last years of his reign, the kingdom was demoted to a zamindari after they were defeated by the British.
-He was the 19th king of the Suryavansh dynasty of Kalinga that previously ruled the kingdom from Nandapur.